mightymatth/arcli/README.md

 [![arcli](https://snapcraft.io//arcli/badge.svg)](https://snapcraft.io/arcli)

 ### `arcli` - Awesome Redmine CLI
 `arcli` is CLI for [Redmine](https://www.redmine.org/) that simplifies some actions such as checking for issue details and tracking time.
-It uses Redmine REST API and should work with any Redmine server which arcli currently supports.

 ## Installation